Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Brokers charge additional fees for their services, and you’ll need to check the terms and conditions of their services before you apply.

-Preapproved car loans: This is when you get approval from a lender for a certain amount and then find the right car after.
+This is when you get approval from a lender for a specific amount, and find the right car after.

 - It helps you know where you stand financially and how much you can borrow.
 Preapproval lets you know your price range, and might give you an edge when negotiating with dealers.